grnet/synnefo/docs/design/resource-pool-projects.rst

   ------------------------
   cyclades.vm 100    50

-A new command ``snf-manage project-modify`` will automate the process of applying/approving applications in order to modify some project settings, such as the quota limits.
+A new command ``snf-manage project-modify`` will enable in-place modification of project properties, such as their quota limits.

 Currently, the administrator can change the user base quota with:
 ``snf-manage user-modify <id> --base-quota <resource> <capacity>``.
 This will be removed in favor of the ``project-modify`` command, so that all quota are handled in a uniform way.
-Similar to ``user-modify --all``, ``project-modify`` will get options ``--all-base`` and ``--all-non-base`` to allow updating quota in bulk.
+Similar to ``user-modify --all``, ``project-modify`` will get options ``--all-base-projects`` to allow updating base quota in bulk.

 Migration steps
 ===============